opbeat/opbeat-ruby/README.md

 ## Legacy

-Be aware that 3.0 is a almost complete rewrite of the Opbeat ruby client.
+Be aware that 3.0 is an almost complete rewrite of the Opbeat ruby client.
 It is not api compliant with version 2 and below.

 ## Resources